-The next morning, Ed and the other members of Company A started the Death March at Mariveles at the southern tip of Bataan.
+The next morning, A Company started what has become known as the death march at Mariveles at the southern tip of Bataan.
 Ed would do the march with his friends Sgt.
 Owen Sandmire and Sgt.
 Harvey Riedemann.
 The march would be Ed's first experience of man's inhumanity to man.

 It was on the march that Ed developed the philosophy that he believed kept him alive.
 Ed never allowed himself to placed in a situation where he would be vulnerable.
 During the march he marched in the middle of the formation.
 Although he saw bodies of dead men and heard the sound of guns, he never witnessed anyone being shot or bayoneted by the Japanese.

 As a Prisoner Of War, Ed was first held at Camp O'Donnell.
 There he was assigned to the burial detail.
 This was not an enviable job since hundreds of POWs were dying each day.
 While working this detail, Ed recalled burying Larry Grim and Wesley Fancher of A Company.
-One of his happiest days was when he was taken off of this detail.
+One of his happiest days, at the camp, was when he was taken off of this detail.

-Ed was next sent to Cabanatuan.
-He was assigned to Barracks 2, Group 2.
+Ed was next sent to Cabanatuan when it was opened to lower the death rate among the POWs.
+At the camp, we was assigned to Barracks 2, Group 2.
 In the barracks with him were Leonard Adams and John Andrews of the 192nd.
 While a prisoner there, he worked in the camp farm and sent out on a work detail to build runways.

 As the war continued and it became apparent to the Japanese the the Americans would soon be invading the Philippine Islands, Ed was sent to Manila for shipment to Japan in what would become known as a Hell Ship.
 The ship that Ed and the other Americans were boarded on was the Canadian Inventor II.
 The ship sailed on July 4, 1944 but returned to Manila with boiler problems.
 While repairs were made, the POWs were held in its holds for eleven days.

 On the ship was Ed's friend from A Company, Sgt.
 Owen Sandmire.
 Somehow, Sandy and Ed got made cooks.
-They were responsible for the prisoners' evening meal.
-This meant that they were allowed out of the hold to prepare the evening meal.
+They were responsible for the prisoners' evening meal which meant that they were allowed out of the hold to prepare the evening meal.
 Ed believed that being allowed out of the hold helped him survive the trip to Japan.

 On July 16th, the Canadian Inventor sailed a second time.
 While at sea, it once again experienced boiler problems and could not keep up with the other ships in the convoy.
-Because of this, the Canadian Inventor was left on its own to make port.
-It arrived at Takao, Formosa on July 23rd.
+Because of this, the Canadian Inventor was left on its own to make port and arrived at Takao, Formosa, on July 23rd.

 On August 17th the ship sailed for Japan, but because of more boiler problems, it stopped at Naha, Okinawa.
-After six days, the Canadian Inventor sailed for Moji, Japan.
-It finally arrived there on September 1st.
+After six days, the Canadian Inventor sailed for Moji, Japan, and finally arrived there on September 1st.